AlibabaCloudDocs/arms/intl.en-US/Product Overview/Terms.md

 -   **dataset metric**

     A dataset metric is a specific monitoring metric stored in a dataset, which is typically of the NUMERIC type and similar to a value in multi-dimensional OLAP.
-ARMS metrics correspond to the values of Count, Max, Sum, and Count Distinct after real-time computing.
+ARMS dataset metrics correspond to the values of Count, Max, Sum, and Count Distinct after real-time computing.

 -   **data cleansing**

-    Data cleansing is a process during which operations such as splitting and static join are performed on custom monitoring logs to convert them into standard key-value \(KV\) pairs.
+    Data cleansing is a process during which operations such as splitting and static join are performed on custom monitoring logs to convert them into standard key-value pairs.

 -   **data screening**

     Data screening is used to filter the data in datasets for dataset calculation.
-Data that do not meet specific criteria is filtered out of the dataset.
+Data that does not meet specific criteria is filtered out of the dataset.

 -   **data source**